systemd/mkosi/mkosi.md

 `Incremental=`, `--incremental=`, `-i`

 : Enable incremental build mode.
-This only applies if the two-phase `mkosi.build` build script logic is used.
-In this mode, a copy of the OS image is created immediately after all OS packages are unpacked but before the `mkosi.build` script is invoked in the development container.
-Similarly, a copy of the final image is created immediately before the build artifacts from the `mkosi.build` script are copied in.
-On subsequent invocations of `mkosi` with the `-i` switch these cached images may be used to skip the OS package unpacking, thus drastically speeding up repetitive build times.
-Note that when this is used and a pair of cached incremental images exists they are not automatically regenerated, even if options such as `Packages=` are modified.
-In order to force rebuilding of these cached images, combine `-i` with `-ff` to ensure cached images are first removed and then re-created.
+In this mode, a copy of the OS image is created immediately after all OS packages are installed and the prepare script has executed but before the `mkosi.build` script is invoked (or anything that happens after it).
+On subsequent invocations of `mkosi` with the `-i` switch this cached image may be used to skip the OS package installation, thus drastically speeding up repetitive build times.
+Note that while there is some rudimentary cache invalidation, it is definitely not perfect.
+In order to force rebuilding of the cached image, combine `-i` with `-ff` to ensure the cached image is first removed and then re-created.

 `NSpawnSettings=`, `--settings=`